-The agency plays a major role in the use, protection and development of water resources in the Inkomati-Usuthu water management area.
-The agency's water resource management functions include resource allocation, protection, use, conservation, monitoring, planning, development and operation.
+The Inkomati-Usuthu Catchment Management Agency was established in terms of the National Water Act (1998).
+The agency is mandated to protect the use of water resources in the Inkomati-Usuthu water management area in Mpumalanga.
+Its functions include resource allocation, protection, use, conservation, monitoring, planning development and operations.